bhopkinsnc/ccoe-training-ansible/labs/0.hello_ansible/README.md

 * [hello_client](../1.hello_client/README.md)

-or  back to hello world
+or  back to hello world home where it all begain

 * [hello_worldclient](../../README.md)